- Home

 - Drink peppermint or chamomile tea to reduce abdominal or wind pain.

-- Drink plenty of water to replace fluids lost through diarrhoea or to help soften faeces if you’re constipated.
+- Drink plenty of water to replace fluids lost through diarrhoea or to help soften stools if you’re constipated.

 - Avoid alcohol and cut down on coffee, cola and other drinks that contain caffeine.

 - See a women’s health physiotherapist for information about exercises to strengthen your pelvic floor and anal muscles.
-These exercises can help you control your bowels.
+Also see our Exercise for people living with cancer information and videos.

 For more on this, call Cancer Council 13 11 20, or see Nutrition and cancer.